gkisalatiga/gkisalatiga-foss/README.md

 - [X] Add QRIS image save button
 - [X] Add button to manually delete downloaded PDF file in Warta Jemaat & Tata Ibadahmenu
 - [X] Add button to manually delete downloaded PDF file in E-Book menu

+### March 2025

 - [ ] Gallery: fix export error on lower Android versions
-- [ ] Add "max width" for screens when opened on tablet devices (or when the orientation is landscape)
-- [ ] Agenda: Add hard-coded form to borrow room & differentiate regular from non-regular items
 - [X] Main carousel: only display posters
-- [ ] Migrate video "carousel" content somewhere else
-- [ ] Migrate article "carousel" content somewhere else
 - [ ] Add seasonal special menu (e.g. Christmas, Easter, etc.)
 - [ ] Improve the gallery and QRIS downloader to add the progress bar
 - [ ] Improve the poster viewer to add a share button
 - [ ] Overwrite hardcoded fallback JSON files with the new schema
 - [ ] Establish the built-in twibbon maker in the seasonal menu
 - [X] Add bail-out mechanism for when the v0.6.5 (or above) app finds local/offline JSON files that are not yet updated
-- [ ] Add JSON flag support to enable/disable the Easter egg from remote (and to bypass this mechanism on debug)
+- [X] Add JSON flag support to enable/disable the Easter egg from remote (and to bypass this mechanism on debug)

+### April 2025

+- [ ] Migrate video "carousel" content somewhere else
+- [ ] Migrate article "carousel" content somewhere else
+- [ ] Add "max width" for screens when opened on tablet devices (or when the orientation is landscape)
+- [ ] Agenda: Add hard-coded form to borrow room & differentiate regular from non-regular items

 ## C. Privacy Policy